Ek52/demo/README.md

 # demo
-This is my first git repository
+This is my first git repository.
-Author-EKansh Jain
+Author-Ekansh Jain